 Since 2019, when Jair Bolsonaro came into power in Brazil, Latin America has featured prominently in international news media on the topic of environmental practices.
-Deforestation, illegal fires, and other environmental incidents in Brazil and Argentina have impacted these countries’ reputation as destinations for clean investments.
-These disasters have increased not only the need for tighter regulations, but the reputational risks of doing business in the region.
+Deforestation, illegal fires, and other environmental incidents in Brazil and Argentina have impacted these countries’ reputations as destinations for clean investments.
+These disasters have highlighted the need for tighter regulations, as well as the reputational risks of doing business in the region.
 Already, investors and commercial operators with exposure to the region have been looking to mitigate these risks.
 Indeed, we have seen an increase in demand for investigations into supply chain transparency in Latin America, as organisations seek to ensure their investments in the region are compliant with their ESG mandates.

 "Those behind the fires were mostly corporations that have acquired forested lands at low prices for the purpose of turning them into productive areas for growing soybean and other crops."

-Meanwhile in Brazil, Bolsonaro took office amidst a strong platform in favour of environmental deregulation and criticism of indigenous communities living in the Amazon.
+Meanwhile in Brazil, Bolsonaro took office on a strong platform in favour of environmental deregulation and criticism of indigenous communities living in the Amazon.
 During his tenure, the number of Amazon fires reached an 11-year high.
 Reportedly, these have been set intentionally as well, by farmers seeking more land to either grow crops or raise cattle.
 However, the Brazilian legislative environment is not currently conducive to similar policy shifts as we have seen in Argentina.

 Annual rate in km2